-- PTT's greenhouse gas emissions (scope 1 and scope 2) include the emission from PTT's operated asset only. - From 2020 to 2022, Scope 3 greenhouse gas emissions only included emissions from the combustion of fuels sold by PTT.
-From 2023, PTT's Scope 3 emissions cover fuel combustion from PTT's sales, waste generated in operations, and business travel. - PTT's Scope 2 greenhouse gas emissions includes the purchase and use of electricity and power from solar cells installed and operated within the Innovation Institute, the Nakhon Si Thammarat Gas Separation Plant, the Wang Chan Valley Project, the natural gas pipeline operation system, and the operations of the natural gas unit for vehicles. - Market-based Scope 2 emissions data includes activities using electricity from the transmission system and purchased electricity from private power plants, GPSC and GC.
+- PTT's direct and indirect greenhouse gas emissions cover only the activities conducted solely by PTT. - From 2020 to 2022, the indirect greenhouse gas emissions (Scope 3) only accounted for emissions from the combustion of fuel products sold by PTT.
+In 2023, the Scope 3 emissions of PTT expanded to include not only the combustion of fuel products sold by PTT (Use of Sold Product) but also waste generated from production processes (Waste Generated in Operations) and business travel (Business Travel). - The indirect greenhouse gas emissions (Scope 2) of PTT are derived from electricity purchased and electricity generated from solar panels installed and used at the Innovation Institute, the Kanom Natural Gas Separation Plant, the Wangchan Valley project area, the natural gas pipeline system operations, and the operations of the natural gas for vehicles division.